nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/Creating_a_ChatGPT_CopyWriter/README.md

-# Creating a ChatGPT copywriter plug-in
+# Creating a Copywriter CustomGPT